stackforge/billingstack/doc/source/install/manual.rst

    $ vi etc/billingstack.conf

-   Refer to :doc:`configuration` details on configuring the service.
+   Refer to the configuration file for  details on configuring the service.

 3. Create the DB for :term:`central`::

    $ python tools/resync_billingstack.py

 4. Now you might want to load sample data for the time being::